anhminhnguyen2/anhminhnguyen.github.io/essays/learning-the-scripts.md

 }
 print(4);
 print('4');
-//Both calls of ‘print’ function are valid
+//both calls of 'print' function are valid

 ```
 These are just a few examples of new features that JavaScript and TypeScript offer while going through the modules.
 I hope to get more familiar with this new language so that I can use it to its full potential in the future through this class.